hashicorp/nomad/website/source/docs/http/json-jobs.html.md

   * `Payload` - Specifies the requirement of providing a payload when dispatching against the parameterized job.
-The options for this field are "optional", "required" and "forbidden"
+The options for this field are "optional", "required" and "forbidden".
+The default value is "optional".

 * `Payload` - The payload may not be set when submitting a job but may appear in a dispatched job.
 The `Payload` will be a base64 encoded string containing the payload that the job was dispatched with.
+The `payload` has a **maximum size of 16 KiB**.

 * `Priority` - Specifies the job priority which is used to prioritize scheduling and access to resources.
 Must be between 1 and 100 inclusively,